 Introduction to the Six Categories

-This first page limits itself to the first category — space — since I’m introducing concepts and examples, and since space is a foundational category: it creates the 'world' explored in a text, and it sets up other strategies — most obviously time and visual elements such as imagery and symbolism.
-Because the sixth category (form or style) contains many of the categories associated with literary analysis (such as metaphor or genre) it’s also the subject of an entire page.
+This first page limits itself to the first category — space — since I also introduce concepts and since space is a foundational category: it creates the 'world' explored in a text, and it lies behind other categories — most obviously time and visual elements such as imagery and symbolism.
+Because the sixth category (form or style) contains many of the categories associated with literary analysis (such as metaphor or genre) it also requires a page to itself.

-"Examples" aren't meant as model commentaries or essays (see Commentaries & Essays for this), but as illustrations of the categories, and as samples of how to analyze literature in general.
-"Concepts" are terms, definitions, and academic conventions — all of which should be helpful for discussion in class, for understanding academia, and for analyzing literature.
+"Examples" aren't meant as model commentaries or essays (see Commentaries and Essays for this), but as illustrations of the categories, and as samples of how to analyze literature in general.
+"Concepts" are terms, definitions, and academic conventions — all of which should be helpful for for analyzing literature, for discussion in class, and for understanding academia.

 Six Interrelated Categories